alvistar/dart_algorand/README.md

 Installation details can be found on [pub.dev](https://pub.dev/packages/dart_algorand#-installing-tab-)

-This is a port of Algorand Python SDK, function names and functionality is very similar.
+This is a port of [Algorand Python SDK](https://github.com/algorand/py-algorand-sdk), function names and functionality are very similar.

 ## Quick start